 We’ve rented a car in Greece many times and love being able to do what we want when we want.
 Public transport can only get you so far, and there are so many fabulous Greek beaches to explore and mountainside towns to see.
 But what do you need to know if you’re considering renting a car in Greece?

-What Do You Need to Rent a Car in Greece?
+What Do I Need to Rent a Car in Greece?

-To rent a car in Greece you need a standard International drivers license (A valid US license works).
+To rent a car in Greece, you need a standard International driver’s license, or IDP, (A valid US license works).
 If your license is not in English or Greek, have a translation just in case.
-You also should be prepared to hand over your passport, but it’s unlikely you’ll be asked.
+It would help if you also were prepared to hand over your passport, but it’s unlikely you’ll be asked.
 Also, an International Driver’s Permit (IDP) may be mandatory depending on where you rent.

 We’ve rented a car in Greece without an IDP and had places in Greece require that we have an IDP.
-If you are from North America, Australia, or outside the EU it’s best that you arrive to Greece with an IDP just to be safe.
+If you are from North America, Australia, or outside the EU, you should arrive in Greece with an IDP to be safe.
 You can get one here if you’re in a hurry.
-If you get in an accident or our fulled over without an IDP you may be subject to a steep fine in the EU.
+If you get in an accident or are fulled over without an IDP, you may be subject to a steep fine in the EU.

 Most car rental companies in Greece will require you to be 21 and to have held a license in your home country for a year.
 If you are under 25, you may face additional charges.
 It’s best to make sure to read all the fine print of your booking before you rent your car in Greece.

 A Credit Card is Needed to Rent a Car in Greece

-You cannot pay for your Greek rental car with cash, so plan on throwing down your credit card for the charges.
+You cannot pay for your Greek rental car with cash, so plan on throwing down your travel credit card for the charges.
 Many will carry car insurance if you have a US credit card, so you don’t have to pay excess charges.
 More on that later.

 Expect a Hold Charge on Your Credit Card With Your Car Rental in Greece